nellycheruiyot/Anita-s-Kitchen/README.md

 ## Demo
-Here is a working live demo :  [github link]
+Here is a working live demo :  https://nellycheruiyot.github.io/Anita-s-Kitchen/

 ## Features
 -  Hover effect for the **breakfast, lunch and dinner ** sections such that on hover they are covered by a layer of white as shown by the lunch section and their fonts are turned to black from white.